jahwi/bget/docs/readme.txt

 Example:
 BGET -list -server -usejs
 Supported methods: JS, VBS, PS, CURL, BITS
+You can also view the list with minimal formatting, so you can se the full descriptions.
+Usage:
+BGET -list -server -usemethod -full
+Example:
+BGET -list -server -usejs -full

 [G] -Upgrade:
 Updates bget to the latest version